 The weather where we're going is highly variable - we're likely to get a bit of everything (bright sunshine, cloud, rain and snow).
+But we will be exploring the wildlife-rich eastern (leeward) side of South Georgia, which has a much more pleasant climate than the exposed western side, and the mildest part of the Antarctic continent.
 Temperatures in November typically range from 0°C to 7°C (but could be colder or warmer).
 With appropriate clothing (which we provide) this can be exhilarating and not at all uncomfortable.

 We'll have quite a few days at sea (the rest of the trip - most of it, in fact - is spent in much calmer, sheltered waters close to shore).
 Sea conditions are hard to predict, of course.
-Most importantly, we have a good-sized ship with highly sophisticated stablizers and a built-in ballast trimming system to reduce motion.
+Mark has made these crossings more times than he can remember: one Drake crossing (many years ago, much later in the season) was very bad, a few have been rough enough to make about a fifth of the passengers feel sick, many have been with a slight swell but perfectly comfortable, and quite a few have been glassy calm.
+Most importantly, we have a good-sized ship with highly sophisticated stablizers and a built-in ballast trimming system to reduce motion and ease the way.